How does Congregation Sharing work?

 Does the Branch 'approve' of New World Scheduler and Congregation Sharing?

 New World Scheduler is not an official app or program created by the Watchtower Society.
-Therefore, New World Scheduler is obviously not “endorsed by”, “recommended” or “officially approved” by the organisation.
+Therefore, New World Scheduler is obviously not “endorsed by”, “recommended” or “officially approved” by the organization.

 This makes sense.
-The organisation does not and will not create a list of books, songs, movies, websites, programs or apps we can or cant use. (see w14 7/15 14)
+The organization does not and will not create a list of books, songs, movies, websites, programs or apps we can or cant use. (see w14 7/15 14)

 World Headquarters (WHQ) has been in contact with us several times over the years NW Scheduler has been in operation.
 They are fully aware of New World Scheduler and has no objections to its use, nor any objections to the use of Congregation Sharing.